 - Empty out as many wood pellets from the hopper as possible.
 Temporarily remove the protective guard if required to scoop the pellets out.
 Do not use a vacuum as it may suck live embers into the hopper.
-This is just a precaution in case the huge fire in the fire-pot leads to any back burning and a smokey hopper.
+This is just a precaution in case the huge fire in the fire-pot leads to any back burning and a smoky hopper.

-Fire-out – What to do
+Temperature Drop – What to do

-If you notice the temperature has dropped well below the controller setting (with grill lid shut) but LEr is NOT displayed on the controller screen, and there isn’t a huge amount of smoke, follow these steps:
+If you notice the temperature has dropped well below the controller setting (with grill lid shut) but LEr is NOT yet displayed on the controller screen, and there isn’t a huge amount of smoke, follow these steps: